rcornwell/sims/README.md

    Possibly add in support for KL10A.
 (No extended addressing).

 To do:
-   * Add support for IBM 3330 drive to run Waits.
+   * Add support for PMP IBM 3330 drive to run Waits.
    * Add support for DC76 for ITS.
+   * Add support for SA10 for Tymcom-X under KI.

 # IBM 360 simulator.